 If you like the post that brought you here, you should subscribe to my blog!
 You can also follow me on Pinterest for inspiration in a place we all love to pin good things for when we need them. *I have affiliate links within this post.
 To learn more, please read my disclosure.

-Our family has used Homeschool in the Woods Timeline Figures and other products for about six years or more.
+This week in the Review Series, our family has used Homeschool in the Woods Timeline Figures and other products for about six years or more.
 I absolutely love how these are non-consumable and can easily be use from kindergarten through high school.
 Knowing how our family has used the timeline figures every year since we bought them and knowing that I could have easily used them from the beginning of our homeschool journey, I can only tell you that you really will want to get these for your own homeschooling.

 Here are 5 ways you can use Homeschool in the Woods timeline figures: